YimMenu/YimMenu/src/lua/docs/tables/gui.md

   - `tab_name` (string): Name of the tab to get.

 - **Returns:**
-  - `tab`: a tab instance which corresponds to the tab in the gui.
+  - `tab`: A tab instance which corresponds to the tab in the GUI.

 **Exemple Usage:**
 ```lua